 Five New Music Biennial Composer Residencies will take place between September 2016 and July 2017 so that local communities in Hull can spend time and create music with some of the New Music Biennial’s brilliant music creators.

-The residency will lead to approximately 15 minutes of material involving community participants presented as part of the NMB weekend as well as a large-scale culmination piece, bringing together community participants and musicians from all five residencies for a ‘supergroup’ moment.
+The residency will lead to the creation of music involving community participants, extracts from which will be presented as part of the NMB weekend woven together into a large-scale culmination piece, bringing together community participants and musicians from all five residencies for a ‘supergroup’ moment.

 Each residency will be curated and led by a NMB composer, supported by a local music leader, two trainee student music leaders from Hull University and additional professional musicians.